megatron-lab/ToDo-List/README.md

 # ToDo List App
-> A game where users can guess colors based on an RGB value.
+> An app where users can conveniently create their todo list for the day and cross out todos as they complete them.

 ## Description
 Make a list of ToDos for the day.
 You can create, delete, or cross-out a ToDo.